cehteh/unsynn/ROADMAP.md

 ## Planned/Ideas

-* Some types are currently implemented as ZST's.
-Drawback is that this looses the relation to the source code they come from.
-Eventually add a `HasSpan` trait and implement that for all Types that keep a `Span`.
-This will get a derive macro as well.
-When spans are desired one can constrain on using that.
 * Eventually make enough tests to pass cargo-mutants (no priority yet).
 * add rust types
   * f32: 32-bit floating point number